 Legal aid scheme review

 The Government has decided to undertake a review of the legal aid system in 2025.
-The review will be undertaken by the Ministry of Justice.
+The Ministry of Justice has released a discussion document which is open for public submissions from 11 June to 23 July 2025.

-The objective of the review is to ensure the legal aid scheme is efficient, is of good quality, and promotes access to justice in a way that is sustainable and cost-effective.
+The objective of the review is to ensure the legal aid scheme is efficient and sustainable while also promoting access to justice.

 What is legal aid?